Welcome to Kazakhstan

 Breakfast at the hotel.

-Today visit the famous central park or known as Gorky Park.
-Central Park, also known as Gorky Park, is an urban park located in the Medeu District of Almaty.
-The park includes different tree types such as elm, oak, aspen, maple, pine, spruce, poplar, and birch.
+Proceed to an Excursion to Gorky Park (ZOO, Dolphin Show at 12:00-additional payment).
 Gorky Central Park of Culture and Leisure is a central park in Moscow, named after Maxim Gorky.
 In August 2018, the Park's 90th anniversary was celebrated.
 Then visit Kok Tobe is a mountain in Almaty, Kazakhstan's largest city.
 There is a popular recreation area on top of the mountain.
 The mountain's height is 1100 meters above sea level.
 Kok Tobe is one of the main landmarks in the city, and it is popular among visitors and tourists to Almaty.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.